superelement/template-tango/README.md

 # template-tango
-Tool for merging HTML templates between front and back end, making use of Beyond Compare folder comparison.
+Tool for merging HTML templates between front and back end.
+Uses Inquirer to prompt you with a series of questions, then launches Beyond Compare folder comparison with customized settings to aid you when merging.

 ## Install
 ```